Sexual Harassment Lawyer: A Complete Guide

 Many victims choose not to report incidents due to fear of retaliation or disbelief from their employer.
 This silence contributes to underreported statistics, making it difficult to grasp the full extent of workplace harassment.

 Employees often feel trapped, fearing job loss or damage to their professional reputation if they speak up.
-This fear is compounded by a lack of trust in the mechanisms set up by employers for reporting such incidents.
+This fear is compounded by a lack of trust in employers' mechanisms for reporting such incidents.

 Victim Diversity